Investment Property Finance

 - If you are going to live in the property at a later date

-- If your parents are going to be involved in helping you with either your deposit or going as a guarantor are amongst a few.
+- If your parents know about what is a guarantor & deposit and are going to be involved in helping you with either your deposit or going as a guarantor are amongst a few.

 The most common and typical finance for investment properties is an interest only loan.
 However as the lending environment is constantly under review, especially for investors, the criteria to borrow investment funds are subject to change.